-Ms. Foster has been the president of Stanley Healthcare, Waltham, Massachusetts, a healthcare technology operating division of Stanley Black & Decker, since April 2018.
-Prior to Stanley Healthcare, Ms. Foster served as a general manager of Medtronic Advanced Energy ("Medtronic"), a medical device company, from August 2011 until March 2018.
+Ms. Foster has been the president of At Home Solutions for Cardinal Health, Dublin Ohio, a global, integrated healthcare services and products company, since January 2020.
+Prior to Cardinal Health, Ms. Foster served as president of Stanley Healthcare, Waltham, Massachusetts, a healthcare technology operating division of Stanley Black & Decker, from April 2018 until January 2020, and as a general manager of Medtronic Advanced Energy ("Medtronic"), a medical device company, from August 2011 until March 2018.
 Ms. Foster also has served as vice president of Global Business Operations at Salient Surgical Technologies, a medical device company later acquired by Medtronic.
 She was also formerly employed as an attorney at the law firms of Holland & Knight and Wiggin & Nourie, and served as vice president of Legal & Compliance for the Elliot Health System.
 In 2017, Ms. Foster was appointed to the University System of New Hampshire Board of Trustees by New Hampshire Governor Chris Sununu.
 She also currently serves on multiple boards of private medical technology companies.